How to Tell if Rolex Watch Is a Real or Fake

 The Air King with charcoal grey dial is another vintage favourite with a lovely satin finish which changes in tone as it catches the light.
 This example was recently sold at Black Bough and was in wonderful original condition Black Bough watchmaker, who overhauled the watch, opened the watch to find it in untouched condition.

 Rolex Oyster Perpetual Air King, Ref.5500, hallmarked 1970, 14ct gold image Black Bough

-rolex watches vermont department of labor
+rolex watches vermont dept of taxes